pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 ``--timeout`` general option
 """"""""""""""""""""""""""""

-The argument value of the ``--timeout``/``-t`` general option is an integer that defines the client side timeout in seconds.
-The pywbem client includes a timeout mechanism that closes a WBEM connection if there is no response to a request to the WBEM server in the time defined by this value.
-Pywbemcli defaults to a predefined timeout (normally 30 seconds) if this option is not defined.
+The argument value of the ``--timeout``/``-t`` general option is an integer that defines the client side read timeout in seconds.
+The pywbem client includes a timeout mechanism that closes a WBEM connection and terminates the current pywbemcli request if there is no response to a WBEM server request in the time defined by timeout with multiple retries.
+A read timeout occurs any time no bytes have been received on the underlying socket for timeout seconds.

+See ``pywbemcli --help`` for the actual retry count value.
+Thus, the actual time to command failure is multiple times the value of this option.
+Therefore a request that does not receive any response data and with timeout value of 5 would timeout in, for example ( 5 sec * 3 (request and retries)) = 15 seconds.

+Pywbemcli defaults to a predefined read timeout (normally 30 seconds) if this option is not defined.

+The connection functionality has a separate timeout time set by pywbem and set at 10 seconds also with retries.
+The connection timeout is not modifiable by pywbemcli.

+In general the timeout value should only be modified where there is a specific reason such as specific commands or servers that have very long delay before returning data.

 .. index:: triple: --verify; general options; verify